 Why should we include native plants in our landscaping?

-With his book Bringing Nature Home, writer Douglas Tallamy is often credited with sparking national interest in planting and replanting our cities and suburbs with natives in patterns that mimic natural plant communities to support wildlife.
-Learn more with his full lecture on YouTube.
-Louisiana has been home for decades to some of the earliest and most respected voices of the American native plant movement.
+But we do know a lot.
+Louisiana has been home for decades to some of the most respected voices of the American native plant movement.
 Those voices include great naturalists like Caroline Dormon and Bill Fontenot, and experts like Charles Allen, Malcolm Vidrine, Larry Allain, and Marc Pastorek who made preservation and restoration of our natural landscapes and native species their life’s work.
 Their blogs and publications are must-reads, with levels of helpful detail this website can’t approach.
 We always share notices of their public talks and workshops.
+Entomologist Douglas Tallamy has echoed their call and reinspired our nation to plant and replant our cities and suburbs with natives in patterns that mimic natural plant communities to support wildlife.
+Learn more with his full lecture on YouTube.